bad64/OpenFightStick/Chimera/README.md

 ## Assembly

+> [!NOTE]
+> This is how *I* would proceed.
+At some point if you've made it this far I would assume you know your own DEX stat better than I do and can opt for a different build order.

+Assemble the frame; Apply your adhesive of choice, preferably using a thin modeling brush, to the tongues on the left and right side brackets.
+Insert them into the front and back joints.
+This is a very tight fit and depending on your printer's level of tuning, you might need to apply some force.

+Open up the Neutrik connector and reverse it so that the USB-B connector faces outside.
+Mount the Neutrik connector to the frame.
+Use a wrench or pliers to tighten the nuts.

+Screw the board to the top right panel.
+Screw the buttons into the right panel.
+Screw the option buttons to the right side of the frame, and check that they are not overlapping with the main buttons (they *shouldn't*, but even with my trove of hardware I cannot test every possible case).

 Insert the magnets into your top plates.
-Use all-purpose pliers if you need to (add some cloth between the jaws and plate if you're afraid of damaging them)
+Use all-purpose pliers if you need to (add some cloth between the jaws and plate if you're afraid of damaging anything)

-Screw the mainboard to the underside of the top right panel half (with or without the spacer).
-Make sure to orient the board so that the USB-B port is facing towards the center.

-You may want to start on wiring some of the electronics now.
-Screw in the buttons (and lever), then attach the wire harness.
-Refer to your board's manual for the correct pinout.
-Despite the size it's actually a pretty tight fit, so bend and twist pins and wires as you need.

-Add the five option buttons to the right half of the body.

-Connect the option buttons to the rest of the wire harness.

-Connect the board to the Neutrik via a USB B to A cable.

-Use the countersunk screws to attach the bottom panel to the body.
-You may need to apply some moderate force to compress the wires inside the case.
-Aaaaaand you're done, congratulations !
+> [!TIP]
+> Depending on its length you may want to add the USB cable now so that it sits out of the way from the regular wiring.
+It mostly depends on which side you tend to open your stick by and how often; I go through the bottom so having the USB cable under the rest of the harness helps me, but to each their own !

+Connect the option buttons first by snaking them through the top panel buttons.
+It's a really tight fit, unfortunately, but it's pretty feasible IMO.
+Then wire up the ground chain for the main buttons, kicks, punches, and finally whichever directional method you choose.

+Screw in the bottom panels.
+You might need to compress the wiring a little bit.

 ## Acknowledgements